Updated onJuly 31, 2021

-When using Aidlab, you are not limited to ECG reading, but you have also a small and very efficient thermometer at your disposal.
+When using Aidlab, you have a small and very efficient thermometer at your disposal.

-It measures your skin temperature in the middle of ECG reading, collecting data from your chest.
+It measures your skin temperature in the middle of other readings, collecting data from your chest.
 It was chosen as the best place with thin skin and warm blood flowing directly from the heart.
-The cardiovascular system on the chest lets us collect very accurate measurements.
+The cardiovascular system of the chest lets us collect very accurate measurements.
 It uses a high-end infrared diode with phototransistor to receive your medical data.
 The whole measurement takes just several seconds.

 Several conditions have to be met, as many factors influence this reading: